 During 2017, SalemRecycles volunteers helped city residents and businesses prepare for the 2018 bag ban.
 A letter outlining details of the ordinance was sent to each business in Salem.
 Volunteers were present at community events such as the Salem Arts Festival and Farmers’ Market in order to answer questions.
 At our recycling events, we’ve either swapped reusable bags or handed out free homemade bags to participants.
 For more information see our blog post here.

 Learn how to make your own reusable bags.

-SalemRecycles had a DIY Turn a T-shirt to Tote bag (no sew) Maker table at this year’s Salem Arts Festival on June 3rd & 4th.
+SalemRecycles had a DIY Turn a T-shirt to Tote bag (no sew) Maker table at the 2017 Salem Arts Festival on June 3rd & 4th.
 We collected clean, old or used T-shirts for the event and folks also brought their own T-shirts.
 Our volunteers showed several ways to transform them into reusable tote bags for shopping needs.
 Folks had a great time and thought this would be a great idea for the Farmers Market or a child’s birthday party.
 Here are the links to how to make them: No sew, bottom tied bags; The beginning and end has 2 different ways of making a slouchy bag.

 Some shopping bag myths debunked.